Compare balance transfer credit cards

 Long 0% interest

-Some cards offer 0% interest for up to 28 months, giving you more time to repay your debt without interest.
-You’re likely to be charged a one-off fee though.
+Some balance transfer credit cards offer 0% interest for up to 29 months, giving you more time to repay your debt without interest.
+You’re likely to be charged a one-off fee for transferring a balance.

 No-fee balance transfer

-A few cards won’t charge you any fee to transfer your balance, but the interest-free period is only likely to last 12 to 15 months.
+A few cards won’t charge a fee to transfer your balance, but the interest-free period is only likely to last 12 to 15 months.

 Balance transfer and purchase

-With a combined balance transfer and purchase credit card, you can pay down your debt and continue to spend while benefiting from a low or 0% interest rate on both.
-The interest-free period isn’t always the same for balance transfers and purchases though.
+With a balance transfer and purchase credit card, you can pay down your debt and make purchases.
+Many cards offer a low or 0% interest rate on both, meaning you can save on interest whether you’re transferring a balance or buying something.
+Just be aware that the interest-free period isn’t always the same for balance transfers and purchases.

 Am I eligible for a 0% balance transfer credit card?